DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 * 💻 Unless the mentor is working across multiple schools, they are no longer available to mentor ECTs at the school so are not shown in the dashboard.
-User is asked if the mentor is mentoring across multiple schools.
+SIT is asked if the mentor is mentoring across multiple schools.
 If yes, they must contact support to complete this.
 The mentor will show in the list of mentors at both schools.